-There was also the frustration adventure games at night, and we didn't have operators hint requests.
-(We do now, but that's a different story.)
+There was also the frustration factor.
+Most people play their we didn't have operators hint requests.
+(We do now, but that's a different story.
 And, because all of the available phone lines into town were already taken each day by Sierra, an increasing number of customers complained of busy signals.